toabctl/jiracli/README.rst

 Adding and removing labels is simple.
 First add a label called `testlabel` and then remove it::

-  ./jiracli --label-add PROJECT-3724 "testlabel" ./jiracli --label-remove PROJECT-3724 "testlabel"
+  ./jiracli --issue-label-add PROJECT-3724 "testlabel" ./jiracli --issue-label-remove PROJECT-3724 "testlabel"

 Example: Add and remove components
 ----------------------------------